Vice President for Operations

-Prior to joining CMU, Weinert served as associate vice president at the University of Michigan’s office of research where he oversaw budget and finance, human resources, shared services and communications.
+Prior to joining CMU, Daryl served as associate vice president at the University of Michigan’s office of research where he oversaw budget and finance, human resources, shared services and communications.
 Additionally, he provided leadership for research administration co-chairing the Research Administration Advisory Council and providing strategic oversight of the Office of Research and Sponsored Programs.

 Previously Weinert founded and served as the first executive director of Michigan’s Business Engagement Center, the focal point for corporate interactions at the University of Michigan.